 We don’t need to go into detail about how important homeowners insurance is.
 Hopefully, you already realize you should never go without it.
-Today, we’re here to talk about trusts and how (or if) you should adjust your homeowners insurance after a trust has been established.
+Today, we’re here to talk about trusts and how (or if) you should be changing homeowners insurance after a trust has been established.

 Trusts are fiduciary arrangements that allow a trustee to hold assets on behalf of a beneficiary.
 There are several types of trusts and benefits vary, but they’re an attractive option for homeowners interested in passing along their homes and other property to loved ones and heirs without subjecting them to the public, expensive, and time-consuming probate process.

 It is a relatively painless process to establish a trust – one that offers substantial benefits to your heirs that go well beyond the tax benefits.

 Unfortunately, this presents new challenges when it comes to homeowners insurance and trusts.
 You need to know a few key facts before making insurance choices regarding your home, including how to properly insure it for the right amount of all around protection before transferring your home to a trust.

 A good journalist or investigator knows about the 5 Ws.
 When you answer these questions, you gain a firm understanding of a situation.
 Let’s tackle the issue of homeowner’s insurance and trusts from this perspective, with a bonus question at the end to make sure everything’s covered.

 WHO Is Covered by Homeowners Insurance with A Trust?